MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Actions/Resize-MgBetaDeviceManagementComanagedDeviceCloudPc.md

 ## SYNOPSIS
 Upgrade or downgrade an existing Cloud PC to another configuration with a new virtual CPU (vCPU) and storage size.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Resize-MgDeviceManagementComanagedDeviceCloudPc](/powershell/module/Microsoft.Graph.DeviceManagement.Actions/Resize-MgDeviceManagementComanagedDeviceCloudPc?view=graph-powershell-v1.0)

 ## SYNTAX

 ### ResizeExpanded (Default)